misterseyiayeni/onlineboutique-infra/README.md

             - Click on `Test Connection`
             - If successful, click on `Apply` and `Save`

+    #### Configure AWS CLI on Jenkins CI server
+      - Log into the Jenkins server
+      - Enter: aws configure

 4) ### 🛠 Step 1: Configure Prometheus to Scrape Metrics

 Update the prometheus.yml config file on the Prometheus EC2 instance: